taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

   - Create an account and login.
   - Click the ( + ) button.
   - Choose: 64 bit OS and Fedora
-  - Choose: 15 GB SSD (cheapest offering) with supposedly 768MB RAM (which is actually 740MB)
+  - Choose: 2048MB RAM, 2CPU 45GB SSD (you may be able to have a cheaper offering limp along, but I don't recommend it.
   - Set up SSH keys.
 It will make your life more pleasant.
 Vult.com provides pretty solid instruction on this process.
   - Pick a hostname, `master00`, or whatever.
   - Deploy!